LicketySpliket/Travis-Raffle-Entry/README.md

 # Travis-Raffle-Entry
-Enter entries into TS Raffles
+Import profiles into your `data.csv` file.